 - Preheat oven to 450F.
 Pierce potatoes with a knife or fork in several different places.
 Bake for about 50 minutes, or until soft throughout.
-While the potatoes are baking, prepare the stuffing.
+While the potatoes are baking, prepare the other ingredients.

-- Prepare the Salsa: Dice the tomatoes and red onion, transfer to a medium bowl.
-Chop cilantro, then add 3 tbsp. of cilantro to the bowl, set the rest aside for later.
-Squeeze lime juice into the bowl.
+- Dice the tomatoes and red onion, transfer to a medium bowl.
+Chop cilantro, then add the cilantro to the bowl.
+Set the rest aside for later.
+Squeeze the lime juice into the bowl.
 Season to taste with salt and pepper.
 Mix until thoroughly combined.
 Set aside.

-- Prepare the Guacamole.
-Scoop avocado into a separate medium bowl.
-Mash well, then add onion powder, garlic powder and 1/3 of the homemade salsa.
+- Scoop avocado into a separate medium bowl.
+Mash well, then add onion powder, garlic powder and ⅓ of the homemade salsa.
 Add salt and pepper.
 Mix well, set aside.

-- In a separate microwave safe bowl, heat frozen corn in the microwave for about 2 minutes.
-Remove from microwave, then add in black beans and 1/2 of the remaining salsa mixture.
+- In a separate microwave safe bowl, heat frozen corn in the microwave for about two minutes.
+Remove from microwave, then add in black beans and ½ of the remaining salsa mixture.
 Season with salt and pepper.
 Mix well, set aside.

 - Remove potatoes from oven and let sit until just cool enough to handle.
-Slice potatoes in half, stopping about 1/2 way through so the bottom portion of the potato is still in tact (this will keep things from getting too messy and make the potato itself a sort of bowl to hold the stuffing without falling apart).
+Slice potatoes in half, stopping about 1/2 way through so the bottom portion of the potato is still intact (this will keep things from getting too messy).
 Mash the center of each potato with a fork.